-Your principle, your contributions, can be accessed through a “withdrawal” without taxation because you used after-tax money to contribute.
-This is the same function as a Roth with regard to accessing your principle.
+Your principal, or contributions, can be accessed through a “withdrawal” without taxation because you used after-tax money to contribute.
+This is the same function as a Roth with regard to accessing your principal.
 Now, you can also access your gains through a withdrawal, but this is the dumb way.
-If you actually withdrawal your gains, they are taxable as ordinary income, just like an IRA/401K or a non-qualified annuity.
+If you actually withdraw your gains, they are taxable as ordinary income, just like an IRA/401K or a non-qualified annuity.
 Not optimal, to say the least.

 The Smart Way